Motorcyclist on the Road with Sky and Green Fields Behind

 • Power: 30 kW (40 hp) @ 8,750 rpm

-• Torque: 34 Nm (3.5 kgm) @ 8,000 rpm
+• Peak torque: 34 Nm (3.5 kgm) @ 8,000 rpm

-• throttle body diameter 50 mm
+• Throttle body diameter 50 mm

 • Exhaust: single stainless steel muffler, aluminum tailpipe cover, catalytic converter, and two lambda probes